iworkinprogress/blockchain/README.md

-# Blockchain
+# Blockchain Transactions

-View a list of wallet balance and transactions at a specified Bitcoin address.
+View a Bitcoin wallet balance and transactions for a specified address.

 # Installation

-Just open the Xcode project and build.
+Open the Xcode project and build.
 No 3rd party libraries are used.

 # Description